Family

 Ancestry

 I have ancestors from Switzerland, Germany, England, Scotland, and Ireland.
-As far as I’ve been able to determine, the majority of the migration from Europe to Virginia occurred during the 1700′s, but it’s entirely possible that some may have migrated as early as the 1600′s or as late as the early 1800′s.
+As far as I’ve been able to determine, the majority of my ancestors migrated from Europe to Virginia during the 1700’s, but it’s entirely possible that some may have migrated as early as the 1600’s or as late as the early 1800’s.
 The male line extends back to Switzerland where the surname was Stöckli.
-When Hans Johannes Stöckli became a resident of the Virginia Colony in the early 1700′s, he changed his name to John Stickley.
-I’m a member of the seventh generation of Stickley’s born in Virginia.
+When Hans Johannes Stöckli became a resident of the Virginia Colony in the early 1700’s, he changed his name to John Stickley.
+I’m a member of the seventh generation of Stickleys born in Virginia.
 As far as I know, I am the youngest member of the 7th generation.

 Parents

 My father, Roland Floyd Stickley, was born June 25th, 1923 in Augusta County, Virginia.
-He grew up in a large family of 12 children, although one died as a baby.
-The family was already quite poor before the Great Depression, so they were literally impoverished during the Depression.
+He grew up in a large family of 12 children, although one of his hiblings died as a baby.
+The family was already quite poor before the Great Depression; the Depression only made their situation worse.
+My father and his brothers were so desperate for food that they hunted birds as small as sparrows.
 My father joined the US Army and fought in World War II.
-He served in the European theater of the war.
-He fought in Germany, France, and Belgium and was injured in France and Belgium.
-After returning to the US, he worked a variety of jobs.
-He was a tour bus driver in Washington DC, a guard at the Smithsonian, a hair stylist / barber, and a vacuum cleaner salesman, but he spent the bulk of his working years as a machinist for Westinghouse and several other companies including an aircraft company.
+He served in the European theater of the war, spending time in Germany, France, and Belgium.
+He was injured in France and Belgium.
+His worst physical injury was due to a bullet passing through his neck; mental trauma was likely more significant than his physical injury, though.
+After returning to the USA, he worked a variety of jobs; he was a tour bus driver in Washington DC, a guard at the Smithsonian Institute, a hair stylist / barber, and a vacuum cleaner salesman, but he spent the bulk of his working years as a machinist for Westinghouse Corporation and several other companies—including an aircraft company.
 He lived in Maryland, Virginia, Arizona, and Southern California (Chula Vista).
-He was also unfortunately an alcoholic, a smoker, and a schizophrenic.
+Unfortunately, he was also an alcoholic, a smoker, a schizophrenic, and he likely suffered from PTSD due to witnessing the horrors of World War II.
 His first wife died in an automobile accident and he later married my mother, who was 25 years his junior.
 At about the same time that I was conceived, his health began declining rapidly.
-I can only vaguely remember him walking.
 When I was very young, he had a stroke which left him paralyzed on one side and unable to speak clearly.
-My mother took care of him in the house with the assistance of occasional visits from home-health nurses and equipment paid for by the Veterans Administration.
-He died when I was ten years old.
+I can only vaguely remember him standing.
+My mother took care of him with the assistance of occasional visits from home-health nurses and equipment paid for by the Veterans Administration.
+My father died when I was ten years old.

 ![]() ![]() ![]() ![]() |

 My mother, Thelma Marie Raines Stickley was born on April 1st, 1948 in Rockingham County, Virginia.
 She had one sister, who was ten years her senior.
 She grew up on a fairly large farm near Port Republic, VA.
-The house she grew up in had no running water and lacked several other “modern conveniences”.
-It was heated by wood stoves.
+The house where she grew up had no running water and lacked several other modern “conveniences” (I still vividly remember the wood stoves, cistern, and the outhouse at my grandfather’s house).
 All of the cooking was done on a wood stove.
 Much of the food she ate while she was growing up was grown on the farm and in the garden.
 She worked on the farm as a child and was essentially a farm hand for my grandfather.
-She married my dad when she was 20.
-My parents lived in Maryland for a while then moved back to Virginia.
-They had two daughters pretty much back-to-back.
-Then my mom had to deal with my dad’s alcoholism, schizophrenia, and declining health while raising a family.
-Ultimately my mother had to take care of my dad, one of my sisters, her sister (my aunt), and her father as they became more ill and eventually died.
-She’s essentially a natural nurse.
+She married my dad when she was 20 years old.
+My parents lived in Maryland for a while, then moved back to Virginia in the 1970s before I was born.
+They had two daughters, essentially back-to-back.
+My mom dealt with my father’s alcoholism, schizophrenia, and declining health while raising a family.
+Ultimately, my mother cared for my father, one of my sisters, her own sister, and her own father as they became more ill and eventually died.
+She is essentially a natural nurse.

 ![]() ![]() ![]() ![]() |